kalieknecht/kalieknecht.github.io/_pages/experience.md

 * Reported the startup physics testing for Surry Unit 2.
 * Used CASMO to model new Surry Power Station fuel assemblies.
 * Analyzed control rod drop times during startup physics testing at North Anna Unit 2.

-# Teaching
-### The University of Tennessee, Knoxville
-**Undergraduate Teaching Assistant** | August 2018 - May 2019
-* Developed weekly review sessions for Thermal Science and Reactor Theory courses.
-* Provided tutoring services for students enrolled in Thermal Science and Reactor Theory.